- Academic Technology

 With all of the ways companies can leverage video in their learning operations, the dominant technologies used in many learning ecosystems simply don’t do enough to support video.
 The places people currently go for knowledge in your organization — your learning management system (LMS), social sharing apps, your internal employee portal, and your customer relationship management (CRM) software — simply aren’t built to make sharing and searching of large video files easy.

-At a structural level, video is different from text-based learning resources.
-Video files are large and come in a variety of file types, which can make them difficult to ensure they’ll play as expected on every possible device your employees might use.
-At the same time, while hitting Control+F will enable you to quickly search through any text document, most systems’ support for searching video content is far more limited, requiring you or a member of your staff to manually tag every important detail and keyword.
-And last, few if any of your other systems will be able to provide detailed analytics about viewer engagement and viewing trends.
+At a structural level, video differs from text-based learning resources.
+Video files are large and come in various file types, making it difficult to ensure they’ll play as expected on every possible device your employees might use.
+At the same time, while hitting Control+F will enable you to quickly search through any text document, most systems’ support for searching video content is far more limited, requiring you or a staff member to manually tag every important detail and keyword.
+And last, few, if any, of your other systems will be able to provide detailed analytics about viewer engagement and viewing trends.

-With so many weaknesses when it comes to supporting video with other solutions, it makes sense why more and more top learning organizations have added a video platform to their learning ecosystems.
+With so many weaknesses in supporting video with other solutions, it makes sense why more and more top learning organizations have added a video platform to their learning ecosystems.

 Until recently, for most organizations, creating and managing videos requires a complex map of disconnected systems and software.
 A business may easily use five to ten different video solutions for: